spectrocloud/librarium/content/docs/04-clusters/06-cluster-management/14-noc-ui.md

 # Overview

-Palette provides intuitive UI-based location monitoring for the clusters running at multiple locations.
-Palette displays the region set during the cluster creation process for public cloud clusters and the location on the UI Map.
-The user can set the location for private cloud clusters through the Palette UI.
-The user can monitor the location details of all the clusters running under a specific scope.
+Palette provides an intuitive user interface (UI) based on location monitoring for the clusters running at multiple locations.
+The Palette
+UI displays the region set during the cluster creation process for public cloud clusters and the location on the UI map.
+You can set the location for private cloud clusters through the Palette UI.
+You can also monitor the location details of all the clusters running under a specific scope.

 # Set the Cluster Location